Standards and Recommendations

 The Digitrax DCC system is the standard used by NLP.
-We use four power districts connected to our booster farm.
+We use four power districts (District In A Box) with the LocoNet connected to a command station.
 Throttles are the responsibility of individual members.
 Members may upgrade to radio when this system is in place or continue to use tethered/IR throttles.

 A pair of red connectors will be used to distinguish them from those used for the Accessory bus (if used).